pawelpiwosz/TheGame-Serverless/README.md

 # :boom: The Game of Serverless

-Hello!
+Hello all!
 This repository is a documentation of the Game played by great people on Linked In.

 ## :circus_tent: The Arena